Ruaha River Lodge

 Eating

 The Foxes have got the culinary side of things down to a fine art, drawing on the pooled experience of 5 different camps in southern Tanzania.
 Each individual lodge, Ruaha included, sources locally whenever possible whilst much of the fruit and veg gets flown in from the family's farm in the Iringa highlands.
-The dining areas of both camps feel authentically bush: we marginally preferred that of River Lodge where you never need to lose sight of the Ruaha during your meal.
+There are two dining areas: one beside the river, with excellent morning scenes of game gathering for a drink; the other atop a kopje, a prime spot for a sundowner.
+Both feel authentically bush: we marginally preferred the former, where you never need to lose sight of the Ruaha during your meal.

 Breakfast begins at 7 and runs on to 10.30am so that guests returning from morning game drives don't miss out.
-Pot-fulls of tea and coffee, the Foxes' famous freshly baked cinnamon bread, locally made jams and an eye-catching fresh fruit salad are served at your table before an order is taken for a cooked breakfast: eggs are prepared in front of you by one of the Foxes' uniformed staff.
+Tea and coffee, the Foxes' famous freshly baked cinnamon bread, local jams and fresh fruit salad are served at your table before an order is taken for a cooked breakfast: eggs are prepared in front of you by one of the Foxes' uniformed staff.

 Boxed lunches can be made up if you're taking a longer trip out into the park.
 Otherwise a big buffet is laid up next to the bar.
 Ours included cold meats, quiche and a selection of attractively presented salads followed by a scrummy hot fruit kebab served with a toffee sauce.